 Based on symptoms and physical examination, your provider may order pelvic imaging tests or blood tests.
 If these tests reveal possible signs of cancer, you should be referred to a gynecologic oncologist.

 Ovarian cancer is difficult to detect in its early stages.
 Unlike Pap tests for cervical cancer or mammogram for breast cancer, there is currently no effective screening method for ovarian cancer.

 The United States Preventive Services Task Force and other medical associations do not recommend routine screening for ovarian cancer in women who do not have signs or symptoms of the disease.
-However, if your health care provider thinks you may have ovarian cancer, these tests can help in diagnosis.
+However, if your provider thinks you may have ovarian cancer, these tests can help in diagnosis.
 Some diagnostic tests are also used in the treatment process.

 Both exams enable the doctor to evaluate the size and shape of the ovaries.
 Enlarged ovaries and abdominal swelling can be signs of ovarian cancer.
 A mass felt during a pelvic exam often requires further evaluation by ultrasound and sometimes requires surgery to make a definitive diagnosis.